The effect of approval of a DPP on creditors

 The approval takes effect from midnight of the day before the day the notice appears in the register.

-Once the DPP is approved, it is still incompetent for creditors to serve a charge for payment or to commence or execute any diligence to enforce any debt owed by the client.
+Once the DPP is approved, it is not competent for creditors to serve a charge for payment or to commence or execute any diligence to enforce any debt owed by the client.

 Creditors cannot make an order granting warrant for sale of attached land or a satisfaction order.